 We all know customer feedback is gold, but let's be honest, asking for it the wrong way can backfire.
-A badly timed or out-of-place Customer Satisfaction (CSAT) survey can feel like just another piece of junk in a customer's inbox.
-That's the last thing you want right after you’ve solved their problem.
+A badly timed or out-of-place customer satisfaction (CSAT) survey can feel like just another piece of junk in a customer's inbox.
+That's why choosing the right approach is so important right after you’ve solved their problem.

-This guide will walk you through the old-school ways of configuring and sending a CSAT survey when a conversation is closed.
-We'll dig into their weak spots and then look at a much smarter, AI-powered way to get feedback that actually helps you make things better for your customers.
+This guide will walk you through the established ways of configuring and sending a CSAT survey when a conversation is closed.
+We'll look at how these reliable systems work and then explore how an AI-powered addition can help you get feedback that actually helps you make things even better for your customers.

 What is a post-conversation CSAT survey?

-That moment right after a conversation ends is the perfect time to ask for feedback.
-The whole experience is still fresh in the customer's mind, so you’re more likely to get an honest and detailed response.
+That moment right after a conversation ends is a great time to ask for feedback.
+The whole experience is still fresh in the customer's mind, so you’re more likely to get an honest response.
 This feedback is super valuable for a few reasons:

 -